-- It helps in losing weight cardio interval effect of zumba maximizes the burning of calories.
-Joining zumba workout for an hour burns approximately 600 calories. - It relieves stress.
-It is believed that zumba dancing releases more altering endorphins that melts away worries away. - It improves mood.
-It releases feel good hormones called "endorphin" that improves self-esteem, self- confidence and self -image.

-It tones the abdominals - the dance moves work on firmer core abdominal muscles.
+- It helps in losing weight cardio interval effect of zumba maximize burns more calories.
+Joining zumba workout for an hour burns approximately 600 calories. - Stress Reliever It is believed that zumba dancing releases more altering endorphins that melts away worries away. - Improved mood It releases feel good hormones called "endorphin" that improves self-esteem, self- confidence and self-image. - It tones the abdominals the dance moves work on firmer core abdominal muscles.